nuejs/nue/packages/www/docs/configuration.md

   section_wrapper: wrap

-# Default metadata for all pages.
-Can be overridden
+# Default metadata for all pages. (app.yaml and front matter can override)
 meta:
   # Default page title
   title: The UNIX of the web